ibeltagy/pl-semantics/README.md

 * When it starts, type: `eclipse`

-* Two projects are generated mln-semantics and scala-logic.
+* Two projects are generated pl-semantics and scala-logic.
 Import them to eclipse and you are done.

 Running on Condor
 -----------------
 Entry point for running the system on Condor is the script

-	~/mln-semantics$ bin/condor.sh
+	~/pl-semantics$ bin/condor.sh

 The script provides the following functionalities:

 * Get status of Condor jobs.
 ARGS are passed to condor_q

-   ~/mln-semantics$ bin/condor  status  ARGS
+   ~/pl-semantics$ bin/condor  status  ARGS

 *  Remove all submitted Condor jobs

-	~/mln-semantics$ bin/condor  remove
+	~/pl-semantics$ bin/condor  remove

 * Submit new jobs to Condor.
 EXP_DIR: is the directory used to store output from condor.
 STEP is number of pairs per job.
 ARGS are the usual arguments you want to pass to bin/mlnsem (execluding the leading "run" and the range argument), and execluding "task" that the script picks automatically based on the dataset.
-Output files are saved in mln-semantics/EXP_DIR/.
+Output files are saved in pl-semantics/EXP_DIR/.
 Be careful, consecutive submissions of tasks with the same EXP_DIR  will overwrite each others.
-The file: mln-semantics/EXP_DIR/config contains the command line arguments passed to the condor script.
+The file: pl-semantics/EXP_DIR/config contains the command line arguments passed to the condor script.

-	~/mln-semantics$ bin/condor submit EXP_DIR STEP ARGS
+	~/pl-semantics$ bin/condor submit EXP_DIR STEP ARGS

 for example: submit the sick-sts  dataset to condor.
 Output from condor will be saved in condor/firstExp/ .
 Each Condor job contains 10 pairs of sentences.
 Run each pair for 30 seconds, and do not print any log.
 Use PSL for the STS task

-	~/mln-semantics$ bin/condor submit condor/firstExp 10 sick-sts -task sts -softLogic psl -timeout 30000 -log OFF
+	~/pl-semantics$ bin/condor submit condor/firstExp 10 sick-sts -task sts -softLogic psl -timeout 30000 -log OFF

 It is actually simpler, because default values are set to make condor experiments easier depending on the dataset, so the command above can be

-   ~/mln-semantics$ bin/condor submit condor/firstExp 10 sick-sts
+   ~/pl-semantics$ bin/condor submit condor/firstExp 10 sick-sts

 * Prints a list of the tasks without submitting anything.
 This is helpful to check the number of tasks and arguments before submitting the tasks.

-	~/mln-semantics$ bin/condor print EXP_DIR STEP ARGS
+	~/pl-semantics$ bin/condor print EXP_DIR STEP ARGS

 * In some cases (for reasons I do not understand) some condor tasks break without notice.
 Calling the condor script with the argument "fix" checks all output files and make sure that all condor tasks terminated correctly.
 If some of them did not, resubmit them again.
 Do not call "fix" while some taks are already running .
 Make sure to use the same EXP_DIR.
 STEP and ARGS will be read from the "config" file

-   ~/mln-semantics$ bin/condor fix EXP_DIR
+   ~/pl-semantics$ bin/condor fix EXP_DIR

 * Collects results of individual tasks into one block, prints it, and store it in EXP_DIR/result

-   ~/mln-semantics$ bin/condor collect EXP_DIR
+   ~/pl-semantics$ bin/condor collect EXP_DIR

 * Call the weka script (explained below) with the approbriate arguments based on the experiment.
 Note that "collect" has to be called before "eval" because "eval" uses "collect"'s output that is saved in EXP_DIR/result

-   ~/mln-semantics$ bin/condor eval EXP_DIR
+   ~/pl-semantics$ bin/condor eval EXP_DIR

 Classification and Regression
 -----------------------------